 Because the matrix plantations and LSRs have different management objectives, the proposed action includes different prescriptions for matrix units compared to units in LSRs.
 Generally, LSRs would have lighter thinning treatments with more skips.
 Additionally, the recommendations of the Collawash/Hot Springs Watershed Analysis are not applicable to this project because they relate to late-successional habitats.
-The project is consistent with the Collawash /Hot Springs Watershed Analysis recommendation on page 1-3 that suggests the retention of late-seral habitat in key connectivity areas, the promotion of late-seral structure in riparian reserves and LSRs, the creation of snags and down logs in plantations, and delayed degradation of larger connected matches of mature forest.
-This concern is not considered a key issue because there are no substantive unresolved resource impacts.
+The project is consistent with the Collawash /Hot Springs Watershed Analysis recommendation on page 1-3 that suggests the retention of late-seral habitat in key connectivity areas, the promotion of late-seral structure in riparian reserves and LSRs, the creation of snags and down logs in plantations, and delayed degradation of larger connected patches of mature forest.
+This concern is not considered a key issue because the prescriptions are consistent with management direction and would achieve the purpose and need.